khanhlee/khanhlee.github.io/_pages/about.md

 * Prior to joining TMU, I was a Research Fellow at the Medical Humanities Research Cluster, School of Humanities, [Nanyang Technological University (NTU)](http://www.ntu.edu.sg), Singapore.
 I received my MS and PhD degree in the Department of Computer Science and Engineering, Graduate Program in Biomedical Informatics, [Yuan Ze University (YZU)](https://www.yzu.edu.tw/), Taiwan.

 # Recent News
+* January 20, 2025.
+Our paper [An in-depth review of AI-powered advancements in cancer drug discovery](https://doi.org/10.1016/j.bbadis.2025.167680) has been published in <i>Biochimica et Biophysica Acta (BBA) - Molecular Basis of Disease</i>.
 * November 15, 2024.
 Our commentary [On how SAM might help improving personalized treatments in relapsing-remitting multiple sclerosis](https://doi.org/10.1007/s00330-024-11190-9) has been published in <i>European Radiology</i>.
 * November 15, 2024.
 Our paper [Deep Learning-based Integrated System for Intraoperative Blood Loss Quantification in Surgical Sponges](https://doi.org/10.1109/JBHI.2024.3499852) has been published in <i>IEEE Journal of Biomedical and Health Informatics</i>.
 * November 06, 2024.
 Our paper [Development and validation of a machine learning model for predicting drug-drug interactions with oral diabetes medications](https://doi.org/10.1016/j.ymeth.2024.10.012) has been published in <i>Methods</i>.